MichaelCurrin/boris-the-babybot/README.md

 ## Features

-- Posts to Twitter API.
+- Connect to Twitter API.
 - Tweet from the command-line or with a cronjob.
 - Generate tweet message from your custom lists of messages, emojis and hashtags.
 - Search for top tweets about a topic of interest and automatically favorite them.
+- Built with Python3 and [tweepy](https://www.tweepy.org/).

 ## Example usage